Mount Nyiragongo: 2002 eruption

-Ongoing threat
+Mazuku

-Localized carbon dioxide toxicity, known locally as 'mazuku', has killed children even more recently.
+Localized carbon dioxide toxicity, known locally as 'mazuku', has killed livestock and children even more recently.
 In locations where the gas seeps from the ground at relatively high levels, without the dispersing effects of wind, its effects can be deadly.
 On 8 March 2016, Goma Volcano Observatory discovered a new vent that opened in the northeast edge of the crater, following local reports of rumblings coming from the volcano.
 Some fear that this could lead to a flank eruption.
 Observers in 2020 witnessed a rise in the lava lake and other signs of an impending eruption.

 2021 eruption

-An eruption began on 22 May 2021.
-The erruption started almost 2 decades after the erruption in 2002.
+An eruption began on 22 May 2021, almost two decades after the last major eruption in 2002.
 Lava approached the Goma airport and moved towards the city centre of eastern Goma.
-It was later confirmed by the North Kivu province's military governor that the eruption was at around 17:00 GMT.
+The N2 road was cut off by the lava.
+It was later confirmed by the North Kivu province's military governor that the eruption was at around 7:00 P.M. local time.
 A highway to Beni was cut off by lava, and authorities urged residents from the city of Goma to evacuate, causing thousands of people to leave their homes.
 There was also an electricity cut across large areas following the eruption.
+As of 25 May 2021, 17 villages and around 1,000 homes were destroyed.
 As of 27 May 2021, 37 people were missing and presumed dead, after a lava flow reached the outskirts of the city of Goma.
 The eruption resulted in at least 32 deaths, mostly caused by car crashes in the ensuing evacuation.